mistermocha/python-mock-talk/mocktalk.rst

        my_object.visible_method()
        my_object.sub_method.assert_called_with("arg", this="that")

+This isolates one function from talking to another function within the same class.

 An example of using a mock
 ==========================

 Replacements can be done with object patching

 .. code-block:: python